xiecat/goblin/README_EN.md

 You can submit an [issue](https://github.com/xiecat/goblin/issues/new/).

-At the same time you can also join our Goblin WeChat discussion group, but since the group is currently full of 200 people, please add WeChat `SHN1MDQ5Cg==` (message goblin), you can apply to enter the Goblin WeChat group.
+In the meantime, you can join our [Discord discussion group](https://discord.gg/BXrSruuU).

 ## :loudspeaker: Disclaimers